celtichawk/ares-eshtraits-plugin/README.md

 Disable the FS3 plugins, as explained in [Enabling and Disabling Plugins](https://aresmush.com/tutorials/config/plugins/).

-In the game, run 'plugin/install https://github.com/clockworkejd/ares-eshtraits-plugin`.
+In the game, run: plugin/install https://github.com/clockworkejd/ares-eshtraits-plugin

 ### Updating Custom Profile and Chargen Files